-I was completely in awe of his presentation, especially when he started to talk about the very rare softmouth trout (Salmo obtusirostris) that are only found in the River Neretva and a few other river systems in the Balkans.
+I was completely in awe of his presentation.
+In particular when he started to talk about the very rare softmouth trout (Salmo obtusirostris).
+They are only found in the River Neretva and a few other river systems in the Balkans.
 I had been under a sort of softmouth trout spell ever since I saw some amazing photos of them a few years ago.
-I knew right away that this fish was something special; that it would have to be handled with extra care if it was to survive.
-And now since having fished the river and having caught a fair number of softmouth trout, the spell has just grown!
+I knew right away that this fish was something special.
+That it would have to be handled with extra care if it was to survive.
+Having fished the river and having caught a few softmouth trout, the spell has just grown!

-Since the Masterclass, I have read a great deal about species such as marble trout and softmouth trout.
+Since the Masterclass, I read a lot about species such as marble and softmouth trout.
 The softmouth trout stirs huge interest in me because of its rareness.
-Also, when you dig really deep into the available information, it is easy to understand why there is so little knownledge about this wonderful species.
-When I did my research on the web and in the occasional scientific studies and reports that exist, I soon became confused by all the different names, (local names and scientific names) that I encountered.
+It is easy to understand why there is so little knowledge about this wonderful species.
+I did my research on the web and in the occasional scientific studies and reports that exist.
+Soon I became confused by all the different names, (local names and scientific names) that I encountered.
 The scientific name went through many taxonomic changes over time.
-This makes things even more complicated, especially for someone like me without any biological or scientific background.
+This makes things even more complicated.
+Especially for someone like me without any biological or scientific background.

-Luckily, recent comparative morphological studies and analyses place the softmouth trout as close to, or even within, the genus Salmo.
-Aleš told me that mitochondrial and nuclear DNA analysis indicated that softmouth trout exhibit a closer relationship to the brown trout (Salmo trutta) than to Atlantic salmon (Salmo salar).
-This finding refutes the classification that recognizes the softmouth trout as a separate genus Salmothymus, and recommends its reclassification on the species level as Salmo obtusirostris.
-(If you are really interested to know more about this subject, then have a look at the web site of the Balkan Trout Restoration Group [www.balkan-trout.com] and visit their research pages).
+Luckily, recent comparative morphological studies and analyses place the soft mouth trout as close to, or even within, the genus Salmo.
+Aleš told me about mitochondrial and nuclear DNA analysis.
+Softmouth trout exhibit a closer relationship to the brown trout (Salmo trutta) than Atlantic salmon (Salmo salar).
+This finding refutes the classification that recognizes the soft mouth trout as a separate genus Salmothymus.
+It recommends its reclassification on the species level as Salmo obtusirostris.
+(Have a look at the web site of the Balkan Trout Restoration Group and visit their research pages).

-In this story, I want to give the softmouth trout some extra, but not too scientific, attention, because not many people know about the existence of this beautiful fish.
+In this story, I want to give the softmouth trout some extra, but not too scientific, attention.
+Not many people know about the existence of this beautiful fish.
 Many see the species as a misshapen trout, or a cross between a brown trout and a grayling.
-Sadly, the softmouth trout is often killed due to ignorance, but to kill or remove them is strictly illegal.
-The fish is critically endangered due to damming, hybridization, poaching and the impact of natural and anthropogenic pressures.
-This is why they are highly protected in the last few rivers they inhabit, and are on the IUCN Red List of Threatened Species!
+Sadly, the softmouth trout is often killed due to ignorance.
+The killing or removal of softmouth is strictly illegal though.
+The fish is critically endangered due to damming, hybridization, poaching.
+The impact of natural and anthropogenic pressures can be felt as well.
+This is why they are highly protected in the last few rivers they inhabit.
+They are on the IUCN Red List of Threatened Species!

 Softmouth trout only exist in rivers of the western Balkans that drain into the Adriatic Sea.
-Heckel was the first to describe this species from three localities: the rivers Zrmanja, Jadro and Vrljika as Salar obtusirostris in 1851.
+Heckel was the first to describe this species from three localities.
+The rivers Zrmanja, Jadro and Vrljika as Salar obtusirostris in 1851.
 Later on, the fish was found also in the Krka River in Dalmatia, in the Neretva river system and in the Zeta River in Montenegro.
-The description of softmouth trout in the Zrmanja River is intriguing, as after this description softmouth trout have never been found in the Zrmanja river ever; it is assumed that the specimens that Heckel studied actually came from the neighbouring Krka river…
+The description of softmouth trout in the Zrmanja River is intriguing.
+After this description softmouth trout have never been found in the Zrmanja river ever.
+It is assumed that the specimens that Heckel studied actually came from the neighbouring Krka river.

 Softmouth trout exclusively populate rivers where grayling were never present, or were never native, for example the Neretva River, where grayling are an introduced species.
 However, grayling and softmouth trout are not able to hybridize, which is a proof of their distant relationship.
 So it seems that softmouth trout evolved some grayling-like characteristics because they required these characteristics to survive in a grayling-free niche.